 Free advice on all things sex, love and disability

-If you feel alone and need to talk to someone, get a bit of down to earth advice or need some practical tips on sex, relationships and flirting, please come and talk to our resident love non expert experts!
+Feeling alone and need to talk to someone?
+Looking for down to earth advice or need some practical tips on sex, relationships and flirting?
+Please talk to our resident love non expert experts!
 Everybody wants to feel that they ‘belong’ and finding a sense of belonging with another person is very important to so many of us.
 Yet finding a ‘soul mate,’ for many people, is not so simple especially when you have a disability.

 Sex and Disability

 Even if you’re in an established relationship, all sorts of tensions and difficulties can crop up.
 It’s especially hard if one of you becomes chronically sick, disabled or has an impairment which changes.
 It can then become not only something you both need to get your head round, but could mean your partner now has to assist you in different ways and offer you ‘care’ in a way they haven’t done before.

 The dynamic of your relationship could change.
 Sex might become physically or emotionally difficult.
 Or you may end up feeling like you’re living with your best friend and that sex is off the menu all together.
 Maybe you’re single and want to date, have fun, find the person of your dreams?
 Or you want to play the field but are scared of ending up feeling like a novelty shag.
 Where do you look for a partner?
 How do you approach intimacy?
 When do you mention an impairment or disability?